Hi-C (genomic analysis technique): Uses

+Hi-C has been primarily used to study chromatin folding.
+These studies have revealed that the principles of chromosome organization are conserved across cell types and species.

+Hi-C is also used in genome assembly, where long-range contact frequencies between sequences in a draft assembly are used to group, order, and orient them into chromosome-scale assemblies.

+Hi-C can also be used to detect structural variations in the genome.

 Development

 1. Cell division

 Hi-C can reveal chromatin conformation changes during cell division.
 In interphase, chromatins are generally loose and vivacious so that transcription regulation and other regulatory activities could take place.
 When entering mitosis and cell division, chromatins become compactly folded into dense cylindrical chromosomes.
 Within the past five years, the development of single-cell Hi-C has enabled the depiction of the entire 3D structural landscape of chromatins/chromosomes throughout the cell cycle, and many studies have discovered that these identified genomic domains remain unchanged in interphase, and are erased by silencing mechanisms when the cell enters mitosis.
 When mitotic division is completed and the cell re-enters the interphase, chromatin 3D structures are observed to be re-established, and transcription regulation is restored.

 2. Transcription regulation and fate determination

 It has been suspected that the differentiation of embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs) into various mature cell lineages is accompanied by global changes in chromosomal structures and consequently interaction dynamics to allow for the regulation of transcriptional activation/silencing.
 Standard Hi-C can be used to investigate this research question.

 In 2015, Dixon et al. applied standard Hi-C to capture global 3D dynamics in human ESCs during their differentiation into high five cells.
 Due to the ability of Hi-C to depict dynamic interactions in differentiation-related TADs, the researchers discovered increases in the number of DHS sites, CTCF binding ability, active histone modifications, and target gene expressions within these TADs of interest, and found significant participation of major pluripotency factors such as OCT4, NANOG, and SOX2 in the interaction network during somatic cell reprogramming.
 Since then, Hi-C has been recognized as one of the standard methods to probe for transcriptional regulatory activities, and has confirmed that chromosome architecture is closely related to cell fate.